hmis-tools/hmis-api-server/docs/API.md

 ------------

 The OpenHMIS API is a web-based API for collecting data and generating reports about sources and users of social services.
+It is vendor-neutral, fully open, and can be implemented by anyone writing an HMIS application, to allow their application to exchange HMIS information with any source that speaks this API.

-The OpenHMIS API is vendor-neutral.
-It is fully open and can be implemented by anyone writing an HMIS application, allowing their application to process HMIS information with any source that speaks the same API.
-It is based on the the 2014 data standards from the [U.S. Department of Housing and Urban Development (HUD)](http://hud.gov/), and is independent from the underlying data storage system, that is, it is not related to nor dependent on any particular database schema.
+The OpenHMIS API is based on the the 2014 data standards from the [U.S. Department of Housing and Urban Development (HUD)](http://hud.gov/), but it is independent from the underlying data storage system, that is, it does not depend on any particular database schema.

 The latest version of the API is version 3 and provides complete coverage of the HUD 2014 data standards, though it is still in